Do I have to know sign language before I enroll?

 I don’t want to earn a degree; can I just take ASL Classes?

-Our courses are offered to degree-seeking students enrolled at Valdosta State University.
+Our courses are offered to degree-seeking students enrolled in the ASL/Interpreting or Deaf Education programs at Valdosta State University.
 Contact Continuing Education for more information on community ASL course offerings.

 I’m happy with my major, but want to take ASL courses—can I?

-Yes!
-When seats are available, non-major students are permitted to enroll in ASL courses.
-We also offer a minor in Deaf Studies which includes the four ASL courses.
+At this time ASL courses are limited to students who are majors in ASL/Interpreting or Deaf Education.
+We also offer a minor in Deaf Studies which includes four ASL courses.

 What is the minimum GPA required for program entry?